huff-language/huff-docs/src/get-started/huff-by-example/README.md

     // Enforce that the caller is the owner.
 The code of the
     // `ONLY_OWNER` macro will be pasted at this invocation.
     ONLY_OWNER()

+    // Call our helper macro that emits an event when a word is added
+    // Here we pass a literal that represents how much we increment the word by.
+    // NOTE: We need to duplicate the input number on our stack since
+    //       emitWordAdded takes 1 stack item and returns 0
+    dup1                     // [input_num, input_num]
+    emitWordAdded(0x20)      // [input_num]

     // NOTE: 0x20 is automatically pushed to the stack, it is assumed to be a
     // literal by the compiler.